 Explanation:

-forces creation as a Pod rather than a Deployment.
+k runcreates a pod quickly.--restart=Neverforces creation as a Pod rather than a Deployment.

 Tip/Alternative:- To generate YAML without creating the resource:

-k run nginx-pod --image=nginx --restart=Never --dry-run=client -o yaml > nginx-pod.yaml
+k run nginx-pod --image=nginx --restart=Never --dry-run=client -o yaml > nginx-pod.yaml - Then, adjust YAML if needed and apply with

-k apply -f nginx-pod.yaml
+k apply -f nginx-pod.yaml.

 2. Generate Pod YAML

-Question: Generate the YAML definition for a Pod running busybox
+Question: Generate the YAML definition for a Pod running busybox that executes sleep 3600, and save it to a file.

 Answer: